SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Your task is to obtain a legendary item, which requires collecting materials.
+Your task is to obtain a legendary item.
+For that purpose, you have to collect some materials.

 The **possible items** are: